This post may contain affiliate links. Please read my disclosure.

 - kitchen scissors (great for cutting herbs)

-So how many of these kitchen tools and equipment do you have in your kitchen?
+How many of these kitchen tools and equipment do you have in your kitchen?
+Any other favorites?
+Comment below! =)